Ilymo/TheFinder/project/README.md

 ### index.html

-The home page display 2 button, which both called the respective route.
+The home page display 2 button, which both call the respective route.

 ### movie.html and anime.html